Amsterdam/keycloak_oidc/README.md

         allowed_group_names = ['test']
     ```

-9. IMPORTANT: Make sure to read through the Mozilla Django OIDC docs:
+10. IMPORTANT: Make sure to read through the Mozilla Django OIDC docs:
    https://mozilla-django-oidc.readthedocs.io/en/stable/installation.html

+   All settings that can be configured are documented there.